Maxwell011/Music-Conference/README.md

 # Multicultural Music Global Summit

 > Multicultural Music
-> This is a project based on a summit called "Multicultural Music Global Summit".
-All contents and name of brand were created by me.
+> This is a website based on a summit called "Multicultural Music Global Summit".This is a capstone project from Microverse Module one and all contents and name of brand were created by me.

 ## Built With